wellrestedphp/wellrested/docs/source/index.rst

 WellRESTed
 ==========

-WellRESTed is a library for creating RESTful APIs and websites in PHP that provides abstraction for HTTP messages, a powerful middleware system, and a flexible router.
+WellRESTed is a library for creating RESTful APIs and websites in PHP that provides abstraction for HTTP messages, a powerful handler and middleware system, and a flexible router.

 Features
 --------